Today's Articles

 These words of Dunbar represent a desire for a freer and more abundant life than African Americans could have at the time: “I know why the caged bird sings, ah-me.
 When his wing is bruised and his bosom sore, When he beats his bars, and he would be free; It is not a carol of joy or glee, But a prayer that he sends from his heart's deep core.”

 The Harlem Renaissance of the 20th century symbolized a turning point in the tradition of Black poetry.
-It was here and in this milieu that the first collections of Black American poetry came into being.
+It was in this milieu that the first collections of Black American poetry were created.

 Examples of this style are found in his poems “A Letter from Phyllis Wheatley and Paul Laurence Dunbar.”
 The African American tradition of poetic verse from after World War II to the present day has split into several different, and at times opposing, elements.
 Poets such as Jay Wright, Rita Dove, and Michael S. Harper maintain themselves and relate to the past.
 Still, more involved and politically relevant poems came from nationalist writers such as Amiri Baraka, Sonia Sanchez, Haki Madhubuti, and others.

 Sterling A. Brown gave Black poetry its greatest examples.
-An accomplished literary critic, a student of African American art and folklore with experience in applying other race and class struggles to the Black experience, Brown, too, was a brilliant poet.
+An accomplished literary critic, a student of African American art and folklore, and an expert in applying other race and class struggles to the Black experience, Brown, too, was a brilliant poet.

 From the lie of the founding documents: “We hold these truths to be self-evident, that all men are created equal,” on the one hand, to “three-fifths of all other persons” on the other, what Americans have wanted to envision and say does not always come true.
 African Americans have been forced to live this darker way of life, and they have several cultural expressions, most notably the Blues, to help them carry on and endure.
 With the jazz age of the 1920s, to the beat of the 1950s, from the politically torn 1960s and 1970s to the turbulent youth culture of the turn of the 21st century, America’s mainstream turns to Black culture to voice its heartache, hopes, and ambitions.